canorhanakpinar/thesis_log/Propensity Score and Difference-in-Differences.md

 Bias are multifaceted.
 Variable selection, equation term selection, or algorithm selection may affect the results.
 Therefore, I will provide a set of benchmarking ideas.

 Firstly, testing all the variable sets might not be practical.
-Some machine learning models will create weights of limited variables so that they create true outcomes.
+Some machine learning models will create weights of limited number of variables so that they create better prediction.
 However, this means that we are conditioning ourselves for a defined set of outcomes for selecting our model.
 Classical regression models require hand-crafting variables and manual testing.
 Even this would create outcome-dependency bias and may affect the research process by changing the angle towards a different hypothesis.

 Initially, a maximum number of set comparisons is needed.
 For example, if there are 20 independent variables, we can create 2^20-1 sets of variables.
 Testing all manually is impossible, but we can test with a loop and compare the sets of the first and last hundred results for elaborating different topics by randomness and correlation.